 Elections are nonpartisan and Council Members serve staggered terms.
 The Mayor and four Council Members set policy.
 Their composition and qualifications are set forth in the charter and may be viewed here.

-Council/Manager: The City of Hendersonville adopted the Council-Manager form of government with the election of 1993.
-The City of Hendersonville has a full-time city manager who handles the day-to-day operations of the City.
-The council members serve staggered terms.
-The City of Hendersonville adopted the Council-Manager form of government with the election of 1993.The mayor and four council members set policy and the City Manager handles day-to-day operations of the City.
-If you have a complaint that is not resolved by speaking with the department head (as may be the case when your complaint involves a question of City policy or cases that eventually will be directed to the City Council) then contact the City Manager.
+The City of Hendersonville adopted the Council-Manager form of government on December 9, 1993.
+The city has a full-time City Manager who handles the day-to-day operations of the City.
+If you have a complaint that is not resolved by speaking with the department head (as may be the case when your complaint involves a question of City policy or cases that eventually will be directed to the City Council), then contact the City Manager.

 The City of Hendersonville provides full services to its residents including: water and wastewater, garbage and recycling pickup, fire protection, police protection, parks, street maintenance, street lighting, traffic lights, and more.